pranaysahith/k8-rebuild-folder-to-folder/README.md

 ```shell
   $ ssh glasswall@<instanceip>
 ```
   - Note: Since instance is created using custom AMI, SSH authentication is allowed only by username and password combination.
-SSH key supplied in AWS console cannot be used
+SSH key supplied in AWS console cannot be used.

 * Once login is successfull, change default password using below command and enter new choosen password